Adrienne J Bentsen , MA, LMFT (she/her)

 About this Course:

-Adrienne Bentsen (she/her) received her master’s in Clinical Psychology at Antioch University, in Seattle, with a dual major in Child and Family therapy and Mental Health Counseling and became licensed as a Marriage and Family Therapist (LMFT).
-She went on to provide family therapy at community and outreach agencies, then focused on her full-time private practice, maintaining licenses in both Washington and Maine.
-She is also an Approved Supervisor through AAMFT and has provided small group supervision and trainings in both agency and private practice settings.
+Adrienne Bentsen (she/her) received her master’s in Clinical Psychology at Antioch University, Seattle, with a dual major in Child and Family therapy and Mental Health Counseling, becoming licensed as a Marriage and Family Therapist (LMFT).
+She has provided family therapy at community and outreach agencies, then full-time private practice (Emerge Counseling) with couples and individuals, maintaining licenses in both Washington and Maine.
+She is an Approved Supervisor (AAMFT) and has provided small group supervision and trainings in both agency and private practice settings.

-Adrienne’s education in Gestalt therapy began in graduate school and continued post-graduate through 10-years of training with Bob and Rita Resnick, who were trained directly by Fritz Perls.
+Adrienne’s education in Gestalt therapy began in graduate school and continued post-graduate through 10-years of training with Bob and Rita Resnick (GATLA), who were trained directly by Fritz Perls.
 The Resnick’s intensive training model was specific to the theory and practice of Gestalt couples therapy.
-In the latter half of that decade, Adrienne began and completed the 4-levels of coursework and consultation to become a Certified Gottman Therapist.
-Together, these modalities offer one way to understand the theory and science of how couples heal, fight better, and deepen their intimacy.
+In the latter half of that decade, Adrienne completed the 4-levels of coursework and consultation to become a Certified Gottman Therapist (The Gottman Institute).

 Goals:

-The goal of this course is to enhance the confidence of clinicians in couples work in general, and to specifically apply principles of Gestalt theory, Gottman science, and techniques from both perspectives with clients.
+The goal of this course is to enhance the confidence of clinicians in couples work and apply principles and techniques from Gestalt theory and Gottman Institute Research.
 Clinicians will become more knowledgeable in working with couples and leave with resources to continue their learning, as well as build connections with other local couple therapists.

 Learning Objectives: